 Basic cat needs include housing, balanced diet, training, exercise, grooming, health, flea control and vaccinations.
 Cat owner’s basic responsibilities include:

-- All cats over the age of six months must be registered
+- Registering all cats over the age of six months

-- Ensure that your cat is microchipped and sterilised
+- Ensuring that your cat is microchipped and sterilised

-- Your cat must wear a collar displaying council registration tag, your name, address and phone number
+- Ensuring your cat wears a collar displaying council registration tag, your name, address and phone number

-- Contain your cat to your own property
+- Containing your cat to your own property

 - Keeping your cat inside at night

 All domestic cats over the age of six (6) months must be registered.
 All cats must be sterilised and microchipped to be eligible for registration.
 Cat registration will allow Ranger Services to re-unite you with your cat quickly should it wander or become lost.

 It is a common misconception cats that have been given a microchip are also registered with the Shire.
 This is untrue.
 Microchips issued at the vets are completely separate to the registration tags issued by the Shire.
 A cat is only exempt microchipping if a veterinarian issues a certificate stating that the implantation of a microchip may adversely affect the health and welfare of the animal.

 An owner of a cat that has reached six months of age must ensure that the cat is sterilised.
-A cat is only exempt sterilisation if a veterinarian issues a certificate stating that sterilisation may adversely affect the health and welfare of the cat; the cat is owned, for the purpose of breeding, by an approved cat breeder; the cat belongs to a class of cats prescribed as exempt from sterilisation.
+A cat is only exempt sterilisation if a veterinarian issues a certificate stating that sterilisation may adversely affect the health and welfare of the cat or; the cat is owned, for the purpose of breeding, by an approved cat breeder; the cat belongs to a class of cats prescribed as exempt from sterilisation.